 Caseyville is a very small village located in the state of Illinois.
 With a population of 4,391 people and just one neighborhood, Caseyville is the 376th largest community in Illinois.

-Because occupations involving physical labor dominate the local economy, Caseyville is generally considered to be a blue-collar town.
-40.93% of the Caseyville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Caseyville is a blue-collar town, with 40.93% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Caseyville is a village of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Caseyville who work in sales jobs (10.97%), office and administrative support (8.66%), and maintenance occupations (6.92%).

 Also of interest is that Caseyville has more people living here who work in computers and math than 95% of the places in the US.